lragudo/queer-christian-64ba3/src/pages/references.md

           # Teresa & Travis McElroy

-          This wife and husband duo have a great podcast called Shammers.
+          This wife and husband duo have a great podcast called Shmanners.
 It is about extraordinary etiquette for ordinary occasions.
 They first talk about the history of a topic and then answer questions sent in by their listeners.
 Sometimes they also do biographies.
 They have a nice